LearnWithLlew/MentoringNewSpeakers/MentoringNewSpeakers.md

   * [Slides](#slides)<!-- endToc -->

 ## How to Use this book

+This book is a collection of the most common exericises I use to help mentor new speakers.

+Who am I?
+I'm Llewellyn Falco.
+I've been a technical speaker for 2 decades and have given 1,000's of presentations across the USA and Europe.
+I've also mentored a few new speakers and in that process, I've started to notice a few 'goto' activities I use with them to help them find their voice and improve their presentation.
+The purpose of this book is the give you much of the same benifit of working with me on your own.

+My co-author is Gillian M Lee.
+She is a author and speaker and one of the people I helped mentor in her speaking journey.
+Besides her obvisous help in making this text readable, Gillian is here to be an an advocate for the new speakers reading this.
+Not only to keep me honest, but to ensure that these exericises are understandable and complete.

+Together, we hope we can give you some practical tips to help make your talks more meanful to your audience and more relaxing and fun for you to deliver.

 ## Give the talk
     *Record / Watch
     * Cringe is badness leaving your talk